cloudevents/spec/openmessaging-format.md

 3. [References](#3-references)

 ## 1. Introduction
-The [OpenMessaging][OpenMessaging] Format for CloudEvents defines how event attributes are expressed in the [OpenMessaging Type System](https://github.com/openmessaging/specification/blob/master/specification-schema.md).
+The [OpenMessaging][OpenMessaging] Format for CloudEvents defines how event attributes are expressed in the [OpenMessaging Type System][OpenMessaging-Spec].

 The [Attributes](#2-attributes) section describes the naming conventions and data type mappings for CloudEvents attributes for use as OpenMessaging message properties.

 This specification does not define an envelope format.
 The OpenMessaging type system's intent is primarily to provide a consistent type system for OpenMessaging itself and not for message payloads.

 ### 1.1.
 Conformance